varunkumardev/amitmerchant1990.github.io/_posts/2020-8-10-how-to-group-where-constraints-in-laravel-eloquent.md

 categories: [Laravel]
 ---

-When writing MySQL queries, when there are more than two where conditions, you'd want to group certain constraints/conditions to avoid unexpected behavior.
+When writing MySQL queries, if there are more than two where conditions, you'd want to group certain constraints/conditions to avoid unexpected behavior.
 For instance, check the following query.

 ```sql
 select * from books